 On the 3 nights we stayed on the Golden Circle, we only briefly saw the Northern Lights once due to cloudy skies.

 If we visited Iceland again in the future, we would book a Northern Lights viewing tour as going further out into the wilderness (as far away from city lights as possible) would increase our chances of seeing the Northern lights in all their green glory.
+The experts know where to go to avoid any light pollution and give you the best chance to see the lights.

 Going to Iceland?
 Here are some more Resources